-Otherwise, pesky pets (especially termites) can cause far more harm than scaring the living daylights out of you—they’ll wreak havoc on your home sale and force buyers to squash a contract like a spider under their shoe.
+Otherwise, pesky pests — especially termites — can cause far more harm than scaring the living daylights out of you.
+They’ll wreak havoc on your home sale and force buyers to back out of the deal.

-How does a pest inspection before closing differ from the home inspection?
+How does a pest inspection differ from the home inspection?

 Home inspectors will look for any hazards, safety threats, or major defects but are limited in what they put in their report about pests.
 They may raise red flags like wood rot or moisture, and then recommend a specialist take a closer look.